enzk0/obsidian-notes/OJT_Practicum/Docker Frappe Code Lines.md

 3. Complete the tasks
 4. Push the branch by using:
 	- `git push upstream <branch name>`
+5. See ***Creating a Pull Request***

 #### Creating a Pull Request
 ---
 Can be a ***normal pull request*** or a ***hotfix pull request***

+After pushing a branch, should create a ***pull request*** to the Github client

+***Normal Pull Request***
+- check if the base for comparison is the dev branch
+- go to discord and write the PR Link, Task Link to the livro-prs channel
+- assign Ma'am Reyah as the current assignee
+- merge if changes are approved

+***Hotfix Pull Request***
+- check if the base for comparison is the master branch
+- go to discord and write the PR Link, Task Link to the livro-prs channel
+- assign Ma'am Reyah as the current assignee
+- wait for changes, DO NOT MERGE